In-app messages

 Clone to another project

-This feature allows you to clone In-App messages to other projects you have access to.
+This feature allows you to clone in-app messages to other projects you have access to.
 Read more about Cloneable Data Mapping in our Data Manager article.